How to Properly Wash a Mountain Bike: Tips and Tricks for a Clean Ride

 Firstly, you should pre-rinse your bike with a hose or bucket of water.
 This will help loosen and remove any loose dirt and grime from your bike.
 After that, apply a gentle bike cleaning solution or dish soap mixed with warm water and use a soft brush or sponge to scrub your bike frame, wheels, and other components.
 Rinse off the cleaning solution with a hose or bucket of water and dry your bike with a clean towel or air dry it.
 Finally, lubricate your bike chain and other moving parts to prevent rust and squeaking.
 With this step-by-step guide, you can ensure that your mountain bike stays clean and functional for years to come.

-You may also like: How to Measure the Size of a Mountain Bike
+You may also like: How to Put a Mountain Bike Chain Back On: A Step-by-Step Guide

 Spot-Cleaning vs Full Wash: How to Determine the Level of Cleaning Your Bike Needs